 The remaining households deprived in the Physical Access dimension, which accounted for 5.5% of total rural households, are primarily associated with the use of firewood and charcoal for cooking.
 In 2017, lack of access to electricity reached 2.7% and 0.1% in rural and urban areas, respectively.

-The Appliances Ownership dimension shows the greatest improvement over the analyzed period compared to other dimensions due to new electrical connections combined with the prosperous economic period in Brazil in the 2000s.
+The Appliances Ownership dimension shows the greatest improvement over the analyzed period compared to other dimensions due to new electrical connections combined with the prosperous economic period in Brazil in the 2000s, when GDP’s average (2000-2010) annual growth rate was 3.7%.
 Households deprived in Appliances Ownership dimension decreased from 2002 to 2017, both in rural and urban localities, falling, respectively, from 45% to 9% and from 13% to 3%, mostly due to the universal diffusion of TV and refrigerators [71].
 The growth in food conservation equipment ownership achieved 95% in rural households and 99% in urban.
 AC ownership rate also increased along the observed period.
 But, unlike TVs and refrigerators, ACs are still not widespread in Brazil.
-AC ownership is largely dependent on outside temperature [82] and the urban areas of the North region, the hottest in the country show the higher ownership rate of this appliance compared to the other regions.
+AC ownership is largely dependent on local climate [82].
+The Northern region register the highest temperatures in the country, as well as the highest rate of this appliance ownership when compared to the other regions.

 Unlike the other two dimensions analyzed, the share of households deprived in the Affordability dimension was kept constant, around 9% throughout the assessed period.
 We can see that there is a high degree of heterogeneity in all dimensions of energy poverty in Brazil, reflecting the differences observed across regions and income deciles.
 From a regional perspective – Figure 2 –, the North and Northeast regions started 2002 with the highest incidence of deprivation in the Physical Access and Appliances Ownership dimensions, which were significantly reduced through 2017.
-As a result, from 2002 to 2017 the Affordability dimension, which stayed almost constant over the years, became the largest contributor to energy poverty in those regions.
+As a result, by 2017 the Affordability dimension, which stayed almost constant over the years, became the largest contributor to energy poverty in those regions.